ltphongssvn/ac215e115groupproject/docs/onboarding/github-collaboration-guide.md

 - [ ] Self-review completed
 - [ ] Documentation updated
 - [ ] No new warnings
+- [ ] PR targets correct branch (develop for features, main for releases)
 ```

 ### Before Creating PR